Requirements for Claiming the Work Premium

-- You were at least 18 on December 31, 2016 (if you were under 18, you must have either had a spouse on December 31 (This link will open a new window), been the father or mother of a child who lives with you, or been recognized as an emancipated minor by a competent authority).
+- You were at least 18 on December 31, 2017 (if you were under 18, you must have either had a spouse on December 31, been the father or mother of a child who lives with you, or been recognized as an emancipated minor by a competent authority).

-- You did not transfer to your father or mother an amount as a child 18 or over enrolled in post-secondary studies.
+- You did not transfer an amount as a child 18 or over enrolled in post-secondary studies to your father or mother.

-- No one received a child assistance payment from Retraite Québec with regard to you, unless you reached the age of 18 before December 1, 2016.
+- No one received a child assistance payment from Retraite Québec with regard to you, unless you turned 18 before December 1, 2017.

 - No one designated you as a dependent child to claim a tax credit respecting the work premium.

-- You were not a full-time student (This link will open a new window) (if you were a full-time student, you are not entitled to the tax credits respecting the work premium unless you were the mother or father of a child living with you on December 31).
+- You were not a full-time student (if you were a full-time student, you are not entitled to the tax credits respecting the work premium unless you were the mother or father of a child living with you on December 31).

 - You or your spouse on December 31, if applicable, is reporting, for the purposes of calculating the work premium, employment income, a research grant, Wage Earner Protection Program (WEPP) payments or income from a business that was carried on by you or your spouse (or both of you), either independently or as a partner actively engaged in the business.